EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

 “Third party independent evaluations of eviction diversion programs all across the country show real returns on investment.
-These are cost effective, incredibly efficient programs,” Desmond said.“For example, in Durham, North Carolina, over 70% of families that participated in the diversion program remained in their home.
+These are cost effective, incredibly efficient programs,” Desmond said.
+“For example, in Durham, North Carolina, over 70% of families that participated in the diversion program remained in their home.
 This is the opposite of what happens in conventional eviction courts, where most families that show up to court receive an eviction judgment.”